Logo of Search a Plumber

 Often called on-demand or instantaneous water heaters, these systems heat water directly as it flows through the unit, without storing it in a tank.
 When you turn on a hot water tap, cold water travels through a pipe into the unit, where either a gas burner or an electric element heats it instantly.
 This process delivers a continuous supply of hot water, making it an excellent solution for larger households or those tired of running out of hot water mid-shower.

 The primary advantage is energy efficiency.
-Because there's no tank to constantly reheat, Energy.gov estimates that homes using 41 gallons or less of hot water daily can see 24%-34% higher efficiency with tankless models1.
+Because there's no tank to constantly reheat, Energy.gov estimates that homes using 41 gallons or less of hot water daily can see 24%-34% higher efficiency with tankless models.
 For homes using more, the efficiency gain is still 8%-14%.
-Beyond savings, these units are compact, wall-mounted appliances that free up significant space-often up to 16 square feet-in your basement or utility closet1.
+Beyond savings, these units are compact, wall-mounted appliances that free up significant space-often up to 16 square feet-in your basement or utility closet.

 Key Considerations for Aurora Homeowners